shanreed25/Python/Modules/Tkinter/docs/LayoutManagement.md

 - dictates how these UI elements are displayed and how they respond to changes in window size or content
 - In Tkinter there are three primary layout managers `pack()`, `place()`, and `grid()`

+pack(): Organizes widgets in blocks, often filling available space. grid(): Arranges widgets in a table-like structure using rows and columns. place(): Allows precise positioning of widgets at specific coordinates.

 ## pack()
 - arranges widgets in blocks, packing them against a specified side (top, bottom, left, or right) of their parent container